chenmoucheng/chenmoucheng.github.io/43041/handout.md

 Now we are ready to give a high-level description of a recursive descent algorithm for computing the most general unifier of two terms s and t.
-We start by computing G_s and G_t, the fully collapsed rooted term graphs for s and t, respectively.
+We start by computing G_s and G_t, the fully collapsed rooted term DAGs for s and t, respectively.
 Then we apply the following recursive algorithm to r_s and r_t, the roots of G_s and G_t, respectively, and the result will be the most general unifier (if exists) of s and t.